jtremback/cross-chain-validation/CCV - System Model.md

 Another important point is that the state of the IBC channel could be "enforced" to become open-active at any time.
 Namely, whether the channels transfers packets from one blockchain to another depends on the **relayer**.
-If the relayer works properly, the packets are successfully transffered.
+If the relayer works properly, the packets are successfully transferred.
 Importantly, any validator could play the role of the relayer, which ensures that the channel can transit into open-active state at any time (if there exists a validator that aims to successfully relay packets).

 # Problem Definition